Anthony Grant (footballer, born 1987): Crewe Alexandra

 Having not returned to pre-season with Stevenage ahead of the 2013–14 season, Grant signed for divisional rivals Crewe Alexandra in July 2013, joining on a two-year contract.
 He signed for Crewe on a free transfer, having been released from his contract at Stevenage by mutual consent.
 In November 2013, Crewe manager Steve Davis made Grant and fellow midfielder Brad Inman available on loan because he was unhappy with their attitude: "Their attitude has got to be better, for the moment, for the benefit of the squad, they're better not around it."
 He remained at Gresty Road however, and went on to divide opinion with "Railwaymen" supporters, some welcoming his physical approach and ability to break up play whilst others criticised him for slowing down the play of Crewe's otherwise highly technical midfield.

-Despite being featuring 48 times in the 2014–15 season he was not offered an extension to his contract as the coaching staff were not convinced he represented "value for money".
+Despite featuring 48 times in the 2014–15 season, he was not offered an extension to his contract as the coaching staff were not convinced he represented "value for money".
 He was voted second in the club's Player of the Year award behind goalkeeper Ben Garratt.